microsoft/LightGBM/docs/Parameters-Tuning.rst

 Use Bagging
 ***********

-By Default, LightGBM uses all observations in the training data for each iteration.
+By default, LightGBM uses all observations in the training data for each iteration.
 It is possible to instead tell LightGBM to randomly sample the training data.
 This process of training over multiple random samples without replacement is called "bagging".

 Set ``bagging_freq`` to an integer greater than 0 to control how often a new sample is drawn.
 Set ``bagging_fraction`` to a value ``> 0.0`` and ``< 1.0`` to control the size of the sample.
 For example, ``{"bagging_freq": 5, "bagging_fraction": 0.75}`` tells LightGBM "re-sample without replacement every 5 iterations, and draw samples of 75% of the training data".